Heat Recovery Ventilation (HRV) Systems Model FC80HRV

 HRV systems offer a balanced approach to fresh air ventilation

-The unique dual-stream airflow design of Field Controls’ HRV keeps outgoing stale air separate from incoming fresh air and completely rejuvenates the air throughout your entire home up to eight times a day.
-The Field Controls HRV systems features a patented aluminum core which efficiently transfers heat from outgoing stale air to incoming fresh air.
-Our Heat Recovery Ventilator lets you enjoy an energy efficient home without breathing harmful indoor fumes from paint, plastics, carpets, adhesives, and household products, or lingering pet odors or moisture that causes mold.
+The unique dual-stream airflow design of Field Controls’ Heat Recovery Ventilation keeps outgoing stale air separate from incoming fresh air and completely rejuvenates the air throughout your entire home up to eight times a day.
+The Field Controls Heat Recovery Ventilation systems features a patented aluminum core which efficiently transfers heat from outgoing stale air to incoming fresh air.
+Our Heat Recovery Ventilators let you enjoy an energy efficient home without breathing harmful indoor fumes from paint, plastics, carpets, adhesives, and household products, or lingering pet odors or moisture that causes mold.

 HRV systems are recommended for colder climates.
 The Heat Recovery Ventilation system is ideal for colder, northern climates.
 The Energy Recovery Ventilation system is designed for the hot, humid southern climates.
 Either system can be used in the southwest and California, depending on local conditions.

 Field Controls HRV or ERV systems are available six models that range from 40 cfm to 250 cfm to ensure energy efficiency with optimal effectiveness.
 All HRV/ERV models meet or exceed ventilation standard ASHRAE 62.2.
 For light commercial applications, Field Controls offers four HRV or ERV models featuring the DuoTrol™ balancing system and high performance motors that range from 550 to 1,200 cfm.